section-engineering-education/engineering-education/articles/why-python-is-good-for-machine-learning/index.md

 ### Introduction.
-Python is a programming language that creates a wide range of applications with different functionalities and capabilities.
+Python is a programming language that facilitates the creation of a wide range of applications with different functionalities and capabilities.
 Developers find it a better choice for their Artificial Intelligence (AI), Machine Learning, and Deep Learning projects.
 AI has provided a technological world of endless opportunities for application developers.

-This article will look into the reasons that make Python a programming language used by developers working in machine learning and deep learning and why it should be considered when building an AI project.
+This article highlights the reasons that make Python a popular language among developers working in machine learning and deep learning fields.
+It justifies why you should use Python when building AI projects.

 ### Understanding AI, Machine Learning, and Deep Learning.
 AI refers to any intelligence shown by a machine that can lead to a feasible solution to the problem at hand.
 Machine learning expands on AI methods further by using [algorithms](https://www.thinkautomation.com/eli5/what-is-an-algorithm-an-in-a-nutshell-explanation/) to analyze data and learn from the same to make better decisions.